 All other employment documents required by federal or state law

 All forms required of an employee, including any required academic transcripts and credentials, must be submitted within thirty (30) days of an employee’s first day of employment.
-The Director, Human Resources retains final authority regarding the content of the personnel file.
+The Chief Human Resources and Organizational Development Officer retains final authority regarding the content of the personnel file.

 Maintaining Employment Files